-Since this is the first year doing this race, we have been super hands on with the accommodations at Two Harbors.
-Although accommodation is not included in the race fees, we have secured a room block at Banning House Lodge (which is now all booked up) and tent or tent cabin camping at Two Harbors Campground (spots still available).
+We have been super hands on with the accommodations at Two Harbors.
+Although accommodation is not included in the race fees, we secured a room block at Banning House Lodge and tent or tent cabin camping at Two Harbors Campground.
 Camping includes a luggage service which will take your camp gear to your campsite for you.
 We are also offering a luggage boat at a small additional fee to take your gear over if you need help with that.
-Email Kelly at firstname.lastname@example.org to sign up.
+Email Kelly at email@example.com to sign up.

 View from Group camp site at two harbors campground.
 About a 5 minute walk from town.

 What are the various costs I might expect for this three day adventure?